Madison Square Garden: Other events

-It hosted the 1976 Democratic National Convention, 1980 Democratic National Convention, 1992 Democratic National Convention, and the 2004 Republican National Convention, and hosted the NFL Draft for many years (later held at Garden-leased Radio City Music Hall, now shared between cities of NFL franchises).
+It hosted the 1976 Democratic National Convention and 1980 Democratic National Convention with Carter, the 1992 Democratic National Convention with Clinton, and the 2004 Republican National Convention with Bush, and hosted the NFL draft for many years (later held at Garden-leased Radio City Music Hall, now shared between cities of NFL franchises).
 The Jeopardy!
 Teen Tournament and several installments of Celebrity Jeopardy! were filmed at MSG in 1999, as well as several episodes of Wheel of Fortune in 1999 and 2013.

-The New York Police Academy, Baruch College/CUNY and Yeshiva University also hold their annual graduation ceremonies at Madison Square Garden.
+The New York City Police Academy, Baruch College/CUNY, and Yeshiva University also hold their annual graduation ceremonies at Madison Square Garden.
 It hosted the Grammy Awards in 1972, 1997, 2003, and 2018 (which are normally held in Los Angeles) as well as the Latin Grammy Awards of 2006.

-The group, and Best in Show competitions of the Westminster Kennel Club Dog Show have been held at MSG every February from 1877 to 2020, which was MSG's longest continuous tenant although this was broken in 2021 as the Westminster Kennel Club announced that the event would be held outdoors for the first time due to the COVID-19 pandemic.
+The group and Best in Show competitions of the Westminster Kennel Club Dog Show have been held at MSG every February since 1877.
+Its original run at MSG through 2020 was the arena's longest continuous tenancy.
+In 2021, the event moved to Tarrytown, and later the USTA Billie Jean King National Tennis Center, due to the COVID-19 pandemic.
+The show returned to MSG in 2025 for the first time since 2020.

 Notable firsts and significant events

-The Garden hosted the Stanley Cup Finals and NBA Finals simultaneously on two occasions: in 1972 and 1994.
+Madison Square Garden was the location of a 1939 Nazi rally sponsored by the German American Bund.
+According to the World War Two Museum in New Orleans, Louisiana, the rally falsely presented itself as a "Pro-American Rally".
+According to NPR, the rally had more than 20,000 people in attendance.
+The rally featured a 30-foot banner of former American president George Washington, featured next to two American flag banners and two banners featuring the Nazi Swastika.

-The Knicks clinched the 1970 NBA Finals at the arena in the seventh game, remembered best for Willis Reed's unexpected appearance after an injury.
-The Rangers would later end their 54-year championship drought by winning the 1994 Stanley Cup Finals on home ice.
-Finally, the 1999 NBA Finals was decided in the Garden, with the San Antonio Spurs defeating the Knicks in five games.
+The Garden hosted the Stanley Cup Final and NBA Finals simultaneously on two occasions: in 1972 and 1994.

 MSG has hosted the following All-Star Games: